plasne/NSG/README.md

 * CopyFromNSG
 * AllowRegion

 If you specify CopyFromResourceGroup only it will copy all the Rules from all NSGs in the specified Resource Group.
-You need to make sure there are not Rules with the priority.
+You need to make sure that all the Rules have a different priority.
+Also, Rules pulled using AllowRegion start at 2000 and go up one at a time (2000, 2001, 2002, ...), so you should avoid that range as well.

 If you specify CopyFromNSG and CopyFromResourceGroup (it won't do anything on its own), it will copy all the Rules from the specified NSG.